porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 ## More that 1 God
 This is a response to the article [Mormonism is a Cult](https://carm.org/mormonism/is-mormonism-a-cult/)

-the Bible says there’s only one God in all existence (Isaiah 43:10; 44:6; 45:5), but Mormonism says there are many gods, (Mormon Doctrine, p.
-163)
+"The Bible says there’s only one God in all existence (Isaiah 43:10; 44:6; 45:5), but Mormonism says there are many gods, (Mormon Doctrine, p.
+163)"

+So they say the Bible says there is only 1 God, but the Pearl of Great Price says there are multiple Gods.

 Isaiah 43:10